Display configurations you can use with your Mac Pro (Late 2013)

-- Two HDMI (HD or 4K) devices: one connected via HDMI and one connected via Mini DisplayPort with an HDMI adapter (see note below).
+- Two HDMI (HD or 4K) devices: one connected via HDMI and one connected via Mini DisplayPort with an HDMI adapter.

-Note: Attach displays to different Thunderbolt busses when possible (see figure below).
-Do not attach more than two displays to any Bus.
+When connecting your displays, make sure you're using a supported configuration by connecting them to the HDMI and Thunderbolt ports on your Mac Pro.
+Attach displays to different Thunderbolt busses when possible (see the figure below).
+Don't attach more than two displays to any bus.
 This means that if you use the HDMI port, be sure to then only use one of the bottom two Thunderbolt ports (Bus 0).

-Yes.
-You can connect one additional 4K Ultra HD TV by using an adapter that conforms to the High Speed HDMI cable standard and connecting it to a Thunderbolt port.
+You can connect a 4K Ultra HD TV to the HDMI port, and a 4K Ultra HD TV to a Thunderbolt port.
+Use an HDMI adapter that conforms to the High Speed HDMI cable standard.
 Check with the manufacturer of the cable to determine if it supports this standard.
-Do not use Thunderbolt Bus 0 to connect this additional device if you've connected a 4K Ultra HD TV to the HDMI port.
+Don't use Thunderbolt Bus 0 to connect this additional device if you've already connected a 4K Ultra HD TV to the HDMI port.

-Are display rotation and scaling supported with my connected 4K Ultra HDTV or 4K display?
+Use display rotation and scaling with a 4K Ultra HD TV or 4K display

-Mac Pro supports a total of two single-link DVI displays.
-If you connect a third DVI display using a passive adapter or a display via HDMI, it will cause one of the three displays to become inactive.
+Your Mac Pro (Late 2013) supports a total of two single-link DVI displays.
+If you connect a third DVI display using a passive adapter or a display using HDMI, it causes one of the three displays to become inactive.

-Can I connect more than 2 DVI or HDMI displays?
+Connect more than two DVI or HDMI displays

 Mac Pro supports a total of two DVI or HDMI displays when connected via the built-in HDMI port or using the Apple Mini DisplayPort to DVI adapter.
-To connect additional DVI displays, use an active DVI adapter such as the Apple Mini DisplayPort to Dual-Link DVI adapter.
+To connect additional DVI displays, use an active DVI adapter like the Apple Mini DisplayPort to Dual-Link DVI adapter.
 You can connect up to six active adapter DVI displays.
-This requires a powered USB hub since Mac Pro offers four USB ports and you will need six to connect them all.
+This requires a powered USB hub since Mac Pro offers four USB ports and you need six USB ports to connect the Dual-Link DVI adapters.